 John E. (Jack) Bailey, Jr. has served as our Chief Executive Officer and President since January 1, 2021 and as a member of our Board of Directors since March 2020.
-Mr. Bailey has nearly thirty years of commercial pharmaceutical experience.
-He led the U.S. and Puerto Rico therapeutic divisions of respiratory, vaccines, immunology/rare disease, and oncology at GlaxoSmithKline in the role of President since February 2015.
-Earlier in his career, Mr. Bailey held various leadership positions at Eli Lilly and Company, including as Senior Vice President of the Account-Based Markets Division.
+Mr. Bailey has over thirty years of commercial pharmaceutical experience.
+He led the U.S. therapeutic divisions of oncology, immunology/rare disease, vaccines and respiratory at GlaxoSmithKline in the role of President since February 2015.
+Earlier in his career, Mr. Bailey held various leadership positions at Eli Lilly and Company, including as Senior Vice President of the Account-Based Markets Division that included the oncology and cardiovascular business units.
 He also currently serves on the board of directors of Emergo Therapeutics, Inc., a privately held biopharmaceutical company, and on the board of directors of the University of North Carolina Health Care System, a not-for-profit integrated health care system owned by the state of North Carolina.
-Mr. Bailey is a past member of the board of directors of PhRMA, the pharmaceutical industry trade association, and has served on the board of the North Carolina Biotechnology Center, a life science economic development organization.
+Mr. Bailey is a past member of the board of directors of PhRMA, the pharmaceutical industry trade association, and was an Advisor for the T.H.
+Chan School of Public Health at Harvard University.
+He has also previously served on the board of the North Carolina Biotechnology Center, a life science economic development organization.
 Mr. Bailey holds an M.B.A. from the University of North Carolina at Chapel Hill and a B.S. in Biology from Hobart College, Geneva, New York.
 We believe Mr. Bailey's perspective and experience as our Chief Executive Officer and President as well as his depth of experience in the life sciences, biotechnology and pharmaceutical industries and his commercial experience and leadership in the life sciences and pharmaceutical industries provide him with the qualifications and skills to serve on our Board of Directors.